alanklin105/example-code/Proteomics-Project/README.md

-This folder contains Python code used for my project with Prof. Schweppe at the University of Washington, Seattle.
+This folder contains some of the Python code used for my project with Prof. Schweppe at the University of Washington, Seattle.

 It also contains the report that I compiled by the end of the project.